Classic vanilla pound cake is the quintessential Southern dessert ~ and this version is pure Southern perfection.

-But when my cake came out of the oven, one of my fears had come to be - the top of the cake baked up ugly, and one part of it was slumped down a little.
-Fortunately, it settled down a tiny bit as it cooled - but it still certainly wasn't the prettiest cake around.
+But when my pound cake came out of the oven, one of my fears had come to be - the top of the cake baked up ugly, and one part of it was slumped down a little.
+Fortunately, the pound cake settled down a tiny bit as it cooled - but it still certainly wasn't the prettiest cake around.
 This made me very worried to cut into it.

 Here's what the cake plate looked like the next morning when I came down for breakfast:

 Compliments of my mother-in-law, here is the recipe for this classic pound cake.
 Eat it plain, or with berries or whipped cream (or both!) on top.
 Even if it bakes up ugly, rest assured it will still taste delicious.

 We invite you to follow The Kitchen is My Playground with Google+, Pinterest, Facebook, Twitter, Instagram, bloglovin', or subscribe by Email.
 We'd love to have you back soon!

 Please enjoy these other tasty cakes from The Kitchen is My Playground ...